 \subsection{Tiles Preparation}

-Our strategy for filling a certain 3D volume with particular molecular instances is by filling it with a limited collision-free set of 3D tiles \cite{Wang1961} that are prepared and stored during the pre-processing step, intended for use during the real-time rendering.
-With such a construction approach, we overcome the computational load needed for populating huge amounts of elements on-the-fly.
+Our strategy for filling a certain 3D volume with particular molecular instances is by filling it with a limited collision-free set of 3D tiles that are prepared and stored during the pre-processing step, intended for use during real-time rendering.
+With such a construction approach, we overcome the computational load needed for populating huge numbers of elements on the fly.
 Moreover, this construction minimizes the collisions of populated elements.